tudelft3d/masbcpp/README.md

 ```
 $ ./compute_ma
 ```
+Currently only numpy binary arrays are supported as input and output.

 ## Limitations
 The current implementation is not infinitely scalable, mainly in terms of memory usage.
 Processing very large datasets (hundreds of millions of points or more) is therefore not really supported.